Components

 constexpr FirstOrderFilter() noexcept = default

-aliases for the corresponding stored::FistOrderFilter
+There are stored::LowPass and stored::HighPass aliases for the corresponding stored::FistOrderFilter template parameters.

 stored::PID